 Definition 1

-Avoided Emissions means the GHG Emissions of the [Product/ Service/ Project], relative to the counterfactual situation where such [Product/ Service/ Project] does not exist.
-The avoided emissions shall be calculated using the methodology set out in the [Greenhouse Gas Protocol's Product Protocol].
+Avoided Emissions means the GHG Emissions of the [Product OR Service OR Project], relative to the counterfactual situation where such [Product OR Service OR Project] does not exist.
+The avoided emissions shall be calculated using the methodology set out in the [Greenhouse Gas Protocol’s Policy and Action Standard].

 Drafting notes and guidance